ashleyregulacion/tesseract-orc-app/readme.md

-## Read nImages and Convert to Text using PHP
+# Read Images and Convert to Text using PHP
 BASIC CODE ON HOW TO USE TESSERACT OCR IN PHP